 Laura Alderman, LPC-S, LMFT, NCC

-Laura Alderman serves as the Research and Development Project Coordinator for the Department of Psychiatry and Behavioral Medicine.
-Her responsibilities include identifying cross-sector community partners to participate in collaborative solutions, including organizations who can contribute resources.
+Laura Alderman serves as the the Director of The Institute for Childhood Resilience where her responsibilities include identifying cross-sector community partners to participate in collaborative solutions, including organizations who can contribute resources.
 Additionally, she facilitates the development of a collaborative action plans to eliminate / ameliorate the social / emotional barriers to improve behavioral health overall with a focus on childhood neurodevelopment for long-term gains.

 Laura is also the founder and CEO of Educational Resources for Families, Inc., providing evidence-based mental health services for children and adults.
 She is also an organizational consultant supporting early childhood education, evidence-based mental health treatments, student mental health, community resilience and results-based Facilitation.